Andy Ruiz (footballer)

-Career
+Club career

 A product of FC Dallas' youth academy, Ruiz began his senior career with the reserve sides of Elversberg and Viktoria Köln in Germany.
 He returned to Guatemala with stints at Comunicaciones and Antigua, before signing with Cobán Imperial on 16 June 2020.

 International career

 Ruiz debuted with the Guatemala national team in a 0–0 friendly tie with El Salvador on 27 June 2021.
 He was called up to represent Guatemala at the 2021 CONCACAF Gold Cup, but had to withdraw after the first game as he contracted COVID-19.